nf-core/oncoanalyser/docs/usage.md

 }
 ```

-We also set an upper limit on total resources that `oncoanalyser` is allowed to use (applicable when processes run in parallel).
+Lastly, we recommend setting an upper limit on total resources that `oncoanalyser` is allowed to use.
+This will typically be the max resources
-This will typically be the max resources available to the VM / compute job:
+available to the VM / compute job.
+Below are the settings Hartwig uses internally.
+When running multiple steps and/or samples in parallel,
+this will prevent `oncoanalyser` from requesting more resources than available on the machine.

 ```groovy
 process {